ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## Recovery Messages
 {: #satp-session-resume-recovery-msg}
  We have omitted the logging procedure (only focusing the different messages).
- As defined in the crash recovery draft [draft-belchior-satp-gateway-recovery-00], there are a set of messages that are exchanged between the recovered gateway and counterparty gateway:
+ As defined in the crash recovery draft {{?I-D.draft-belchior-satp-gateway-recovery}}, there are a set of messages that are exchanged between the recovered gateway and counterparty gateway: